Back to Writing

 Why This Matters Beyond Benchmarks

-• Vindler (fork: OpenClaw): Sandboxed, OTel-instrumented active-learning agent runtime.
-Already uses qortex for knowledge retrieval and learning via MCP.
-30 days of real usage data show posterior divergence in Thompson Sampling across tool selections.
-Functional / live
+Sandboxed, OTel-instrumented active-learning agent runtime.
+Uses qortex for knowledge retrieval and learning via MCP.

-• Interlinear: Adaptive language learning with morphosyntactic error classification feeding Thompson Sampling.
+Adaptive language learning with morphosyntactic error classification feeding Thompson Sampling.
 CLTK + Reynir NLP pipelines for Classical Latin and Icelandic. qortex tracks concept mastery and adjusts retrieval based on learner feedback.
-In progress

-• Swae OS: Multi-domain intelligence target.
 Federated GraphQL mesh across isolated health data sources. qortex integration will test whether cross-domain reasoning can emerge from N data sources with zero config.
-Pending / roadmap

-Each application generates feedback signals, and exercises a different retrieval pattern:
+Each application generates feedback signals by exercising a different retrieval pattern.

 Reproduction